 Historic boutique hotel in Potts Point, close to Woolloomooloo, the Royal Botanic Gardens and a couple of minutes by taxi to Darlinghurt.
 This period building is full of architectural interest, and the 25 guest rooms have a character.

 Whilst the rooms are relatively small, they are a great alternative to the standard, soulless accommodation found in many chain hotels.
-Breakfast is included and WiFi is available for a fee.
+Breakfast is included with most rates and WiFi is free.

 71 Macleay Street, Kings Cross | map